paircolumbus/ChallengeSkeleton/README.md

 ## Instructions
 Two sentences followed by a list is recommended here.
-1. Run a command to see your failing tests
+1. ex. _Run a command to see your failing tests_
-2. Review the tests and get an understanding of the preferred functionality
+2. ex. _Review the tests and get an understanding of the preferred functionality_
-3. Fix the tests
+3. ex. _Fix the tests_
-4. You will know you're done when the tests are green!
+4. ex. _You will know you're done when the tests are green!_

 __NOTE:__ Important steps or reminders should be noticeable.